Reviews You Can Rely On

 Versatility

-U-locks typically suffer a bit more than other locking mechanisms by their rigid design, which limits where you can lock your bike.
+U-locks typically suffer a bit more than other locking mechanisms due to their rigid design, which limits where you can lock your bike.
 The Kryptonite Kryptolok is not immune to this limitation.
-In other words, hope there are bike racks where you're bike commuting, because the likelihood of finding something else that will work, given the dimensions of the lock, is slim.
+In other words, hope there are bike racks where you're commuting by bike, because the likelihood of finding something else that will work, given the lock's dimensions, is slim.

 However, of the U-locks, the Kryptolok performed pretty well.
-The shackle is a bit over 11" long and almost 5.5" wide, which offers enough space to accommodate a road frame, two tires, and a bike rack (most of the time.)
+The shackle is a bit over 9" long and almost 4" wide, which offers enough space to accommodate a road frame, two tires, and a bike rack (most of the time).
 If you're riding a mountain bike frame or wider tires, you might not be able to fit all that into the lock.
-The Kryptolok offered much more versatility than smaller U-locks (which limited what you could lock your bike to) while not being so big and bulky as to make carrying the lock a feat of remarkable strength.
+The Kryptolok offered much more versatility than smaller U-locks (which limited what you could lock your bike to), yet wasn't so big and bulky that carrying the lock required remarkable strength.

 kryptonite kryptolok - comparing the sizes of the hiplok d1000, the kryptonite new york...